My Great Grandmother Julie

 Mama and I were standing together the way we worked together in the Alabama cotton fields and continued, until this momentous day, June 6, 1971.
 Foremost, it was Mama who travelled the entire journey from the cotton fields of Alabama to the academic Grounds of the University of Virginia, and that was a happy day for her because I had earned a Ph.D. in cultural anthropology and some "Firsts" at the University of Virginia.
 I was the University's first African American to earn Ph.D.
 Degree from its department of sociology and anthropology, the second African American to earn its Ph.D., and the first female to earn the university's Ph.D.

 For sure, the day was our day--Mama's Day and My Day.
 Mama, I could not have done it without your sacrifice and highly dependable help.
 Mama, thank you.
-I will always love you for being the wonderful person you were to me.
+I will always love you for being the wonderful person you are to me.

 Bennie, Trina, and Annie Shaw-Barnes